pepe/address-book-josef-pospisil/NOTES.md

 - hello port 3000, long time no see.
 - vendor/bundle git ignored
 - postgres needs -all on ubuntu for gem compiling
+- `-` is not symbol character in ruby :-D